hernantz/blog/content/taming-backbone-views-part-2.md

 * Recomend Building Backbone Plugins from Derek Bailey and MarionetteJS
 * Write about the Backbone.Events object and how it allows us to use listenTo, 'everything that has a trigger' and zombie views, close() and onClose()
-* A view that represents one model
-* View inheritance